 It’s not enough to just create engaging content.
 Although to be honest, that is the foundation of any good blog or website.
 However, great output alone isn’t going to keep the wolf from the door.
-Blogging involves a lot of peripheral effort, and today I’m going to discuss how best to do that without getting on the metaphorical tits of your fellow writers.
+Blogging involves a lot of peripheral effort, and today I’m going to discuss how best to do that without getting on the nerves of your fellow writers.

 The writing of great blog posts is one thing, but how do you get people to actually read them?
 If anyone knows the magic answer to this one by the way, please let me know in the comments!